charlesrocket/halve-z/content/posts/information/index.md

 disable_toc = true
 image = "https://example.com/image.png"
 csp_img = ["example.com/", "foo.org/example"]
-song = ["Michael Pitt", "Death to Birth"]
+music = ["Michael Pitt", "Death to Birth"]
 +++
 ```

-`song` variable takes an array that includes an artist and a track name.
+`music` variable takes an array that includes an artist and a track name.
 If `LASTFM_KEY` environment variable is present, names are autocorrected and linked to the [Last.fm](https://www.last.fm/) website.

 ## Configuration